-- - - This OPTIONAL operation is identical to the Print-Job operation (section 3.2.1) except that a client supplies a URI reference to the document data using the "document-uri" (uri) operation attribute (in Group - 1) rather than including the document data itself.
-Before returning the response, the Printer MUST validate - that the Printer supports the retrieval method (e.g., http, ftp, etc.) implied by the URI, and MUST check for - valid URI syntax.
-If the client-supplied URI scheme is not supported, i.e. the value is not in the Printer - object's "referenced-uri-scheme-supported" attribute, the Printer object MUST reject the request and return - the 'client-error-uri-scheme-not-supported' status code. - The IPP Printer MAY validate the accessibility of the document as part of the operation or subsequently.
-If - the Printer determines an accessibility problem before returning an operation response, it rejects the request and returns the 'client-error-document-access-error' status code.
-The Printer MAY also return a specific - and returns the 'client-error-document-access-error' status code.
-The Printer MAY also return a specific document access error code using the "document-access-error" operation attribute (see section 3.1.6.4). - 1551 If the Printer determines this document accessibility problem after accepting the request and returning an - operation response with one of the successful status codes, the Printer adds the 'document-access-error' - value to the job's "job-state-reasons" attribute and MAY populate the job's "job-document-access-errors" - Job Description attribute (see section 4.3.11).
-See The Implementer's Guide [IPP-IIG] for suggested - additional checks. - 1556 If the Printer object supports this operation, it MUST support the "reference-uri-schemes-supported" Printer - attribute (see section 4.4.27). - 1558 It is up to the IPP object to interpret the URI and subsequently "pull" the document from the source - referenced by the URI string.
+This OPTIONAL operation is identical to the Print-Job operation (section 3.2.1) except that a client 1537 valid URI syntax.
+If the client-supplied URI scheme is not supported, i.e. the value is not in the Printer object's "referenced-uri-scheme-supported" attribute, the Printer object MUST reject the request and return 1542 the 'client-error-uri-scheme-not-supported' status code.
+1543 the Printer determines an accessibility problem before returning an operation response, it rejects the request and returns the 'client-error-document-access-error' status code.
+The Printer MAY also return a specific document access error code using the "document-access-error" operation attribute (see section 3.1.6.4).
+1547

+1) rather than including the document data itself.
+Before returning the response, the Printer MUST validate 1539 that the Printer supports the retrieval method (e.g., http, ftp, etc.) implied by the URI, and MUST check for 1540 operation response with one of the successful status codes, the Printer adds the 'document-access-error' 1549

+The IPP Printer MAY validate the accessibility of the document as part of the operation or subsequently.
+If 1544 1545